NLnetLabs/rpki-doc/source/about/faq.rst

 `Lowering Legal Barriers to RPKI Adoption <https://scholarship.law.upenn.edu/faculty_scholarship/2035/>`_.

 Ben Cox performed various RPKI measurements and concluded that the ARIN TAL is used far less than TALs from their RIR counter parts.
-This has lead to a situation where ROAs created under the ARIN TAL offer less protection against BGP incidents than other RIRs.
+This has led to a situation where ROAs created under the ARIN TAL offer less protection against BGP incidents than other RIRs.
 `State of RPKI: Q4 2018 <https://blog.benjojo.co.uk/post/state-of-rpki-in-2018>`_.